RussellSchwedhelm/PROG6221_POE/README.txt

 ### Methods
 WordToDouble - ChatGPT.
 (2023, April 25).
 C# method to convert a word to a number (double) [Source code]. https://github.com/ChatGPT/Code-Samples/blob/main/CSharp/WordToDouble.cs

+## Lecturer Feedback Changes
+Based on the feedback provided I implemented several changes to the program to improve the UI and user experience.
+Most notably I included a detailed title which is printed in the console on every page.
+I also formatted longer strings of information so that they display neatly on the console and the user can better read them.
+Animations are included to further improve the user experience and the overall feel of the UI.

 ## GitHub Repository Link
 https://github.com/VCCT-PROG6221-2023-Grp2/PROG6221_POE.git